Jens Berthel Askou: Norwich City

-Vejle Boldklub Kolding
+Vejle-Kolding

-Askou signed a two-year contract with Danish first division team Vejle Boldklub Kolding in August 2011.
+Askou signed a two-year contract with Danish first division team Vejle-Kolding in August 2011.
 During his time a Vejle, he scored six goals in 55 appearances and was appointed club captain in the summer of 2012.

-Askou signed a two-year deal with Esbjerg in the Danish Superliga On 2 August 2013 for an undisclosed fee.
+Askou signed a two-year deal with Esbjerg in the Danish Superliga on 2 August 2013 for an undisclosed fee.

 Coaching and later career

-In 2015 Askou became playing assistant manager at Skive IK.
-A year later he took up the same position at Thisted FC.
+In 2015, Askou became playing assistant manager at Skive.
+A year later, he took up the same position at Thisted.

-In June 2017 Askou became Erik Rasmussen's assistant manager at Vendsyssel FF.
-On 8 May 2018 Rasmussen resigned as manager and was replaced by Askou.
-After an overall defeat against AC Horsens in the Danish Superliga relegation play off games, Askou and his staff was fired on 20 May 2019.
+In June 2017, Askou became Erik Rasmussen's assistant manager at Vendsyssel.
+On 8 May 2018, Rasmussen resigned as manager and was replaced by Askou.
+After an overall defeat against Horsens in the Danish Superliga relegation play off games, Askou and his staff was fired on 20 May 2019.

 In October 2019, Askou signed with Denmark Series 4 amateur club TIF All Stars.

-In the beginning of November 2019 it was confirmed, that Askou would become the manager of HB Thorshavn in the Faroe Islands starting from 1 December 2019.
+In the beginning of November 2019, it was confirmed that Askou would become the manager of HB Tórshavn in the Faroe Islands starting from 1 December 2019.
 One year later, on 5 December 2020, he had won the double with HB Tórshavn by first winning the Faroe Islands Premier League and then the Faroe Islands Cup.
 He also won the honour as the best football manager 2020 in the Faroe Islands, chosen by the Venjarafelag Føroya (Faroese Association of Football Managers).

-In January 2021 he left Tórshavn to become new manager of struggling Danish Superliga club AC Horsens.
+In January 2021, he left Tórshavn to become new manager of struggling Danish Superliga club Horsens.

+In June 2023, he left AC Horsens to become the new head coach of Swedish Allsvenskan club IFK Göteborg.

+In June 2024, Askou left IFK Göteborg to become an assistant coach of Czech First League club Sparta Prague.
+As a consequence of a disappointing fall for the club, Askou was fired on 3 January 2025 at the Czech club.

+On 12 January 2025, it was confirmed that Askou had been hired as an assistant coach at Danish Superliga club Copenhagen under manager Jacob Neestrup, on a deal until the end of the season.

+On 12 June 2025, Scottish Premiership club Motherwell announced the appointment of Askou, subject to a work permit, as their new manager.

+Askou believes smaller football clubs, including ones in Scotland can draw reference to Scandinavian examples of growth and success in recent years.